alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 **B. A local connection**

 - AltTester Desktop is installed on the AWS Device Farm VM.
 Therefore a localhost connection is established, so there is no need for setting the host during instrumentation.
 A license for running the application in batch mode is needed as well, which is stored separately in license.txt (Be aware to not make this file public).
-For an AltTester Desktop Linux build, please [contact us](https://alttester.com/about/#contact).
 - The local connection works only for Android.
 Unfortunately, [IProxy does not have a way of setting up reverse port forwarding](https://alttester.com/docs/sdk/latest/pages/advanced-usage.html#in-case-of-ios).

 You will need two files in order to run your tests: